veelvili-tech/Breast-Tumor-Classification-Malignant-vs.-Benign-/README.md

 The solution aligns with **UN Sustainable Development Goal 3 (Good Health & Well-Being)** by leveraging machine learning to improve early detection, reduce diagnostic errors, and support better healthcare outcomes especially in resource-constrained environments.

+# Business Objective
+From a business and healthcare operations perspective, this project aims to:

+- Reduce diagnostic uncertainty and human error

+-Support early intervention and faster clinical decisions

+Improve consistency in tumor classification

+Demonstrate how AI models can be translated into deployable, real-world tools

 # Classification-of-Breast-Tumors

 INTRODUCTION